KarthikSonti/aws-bigdata-blog/aws-blog-event-driven-batch-analytics/README.md

 15. [Create a Amazon RDS Mysql 5.7.x instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html)
 16. Connect to the instance and execute sql statements inside resources/edba_config_mysql.sql
 17. Create Redshift cluster and connect to it to execute statements inside resources/edba_redshift.sql file
-18. Download the files from resource/sampledata/ to your lcoal directory and from the directory where you downloaded the files to, upload them to S3://event-driven-batch-analytics/ with prefix data/source-identical
+18. Download the files from resource/sampledata/ to your local directory and from the directory where you downloaded the files to, upload them to S3://event-driven-batch-analytics/ with prefix data/source-identical
 ```
 aws s3 sync . s3://event-driven-batch-analytics/data/source-identical/
 ```